-Alaska allows victims of domestic violence to apply for and receive both short-term and long-term domestic violence restraining orders or protective orders.
+Domestic violence in Alaska: Alaska allows victims of domestic violence to apply for and receive both short-term and long-term Domestic violence Alaska restraining orders or protective orders.
 The short-term order is typically for 20 days and a long-term order is typically for a period of 1 year.

 There are many remedies available from the court if you file for a protective order and it is granted.
 The available remedies are:

-(15) order the respondent, at the respondent’s expense, to participate in (A) a program for the rehabilitation of perpetrators of domestic violence that meets the standards set by, and that is approved by, the Department of Corrections under AS 44.28.020(b), or (B) treatment for the abuse of alcohol or controlled substances, or both; a protective order under this section may not require a respondent to participate in a program for the rehabilitation of perpetrators of domestic violence unless the program meets the standards set by, and that is approved by, the Department of Corrections under AS 44.28.020(b);
+- or treatment for the abuse of alcohol or controlled substances, or both; a protective order under this section may not require a respondent to participate in a program for the rehabilitation of perpetrators of domestic violence unless the program meets the standards set by, and that is approved by, the Department of Corrections under AS 44.28.020(b);

 The court typically will request from the filing party the relief they want in the protective order and the orders can vary in restrictions.
 If you are contemplating filing for a domestic violence restraining order, you should speak with an attorney prior to filing.

-If you believe that you have been the victim of domestic violence and wish to seek a protective order preventing someone from having contact with you or your child or ward, you need to file the appropriate paperwork with your local court.
+If you believe that you have been the victim of Domestic violence in Alaska and wish to seek a protective order preventing someone from having contact with you or your child or ward, you need to file the appropriate paperwork with your local court.

-If you are located in Anchorage, the Boney courthouse located at 303 K Street, Anchorage, Alaska 99501 has an office on the first floor that deals with domestic violence restraining orders in Anchorage.
+If you are located in Anchorage, the Boney courthouse located at 303 K Street, Anchorage, Alaska 99501 has an office on the first floor that deals with Domestic violence “Alaska” restraining orders in Anchorage.